-- Long-slit spectroscopy

-- Narrow-band imaging

-- Multi-object spectroscopy (MOS)

-- Low resolution (LR) Fabry-Perot imaging spectroscopy and tunable filter (TF) narrow-band imaging.
-High resolution (HR) is offered, though at the time or writing is still in commissioning.

-- High time-resolution spectroscopy
+- Long-slit spectroscopy - Narrow-band imaging - Multi-object spectroscopy (MOS) - Low resolution (LR) Fabry-Perot imaging spectroscopy and tunable filter (TF) narrow-band imaging.
+High resolution (HR) FP is offered, but note that its throughput is half of expected due to polarising material inserted into the etalon to reduce ghosting issues (this is taken into account in the Simulator tool) - High time-resolution spectroscopy - Long-slit spectropolarimetry (see section 7.4.5).

-In addition, Polarimetry will be available is some of its modes for 2016-2 (see section 7.4.5).
-For current sensitivity and throughput issues refer to Sections 4.3 and 7.5, and Figure 8.
+For current sensitivity and throughput issues refer to Sections 4.3 and 7.5, and Figure 7.